Almognach/Tasky-Todolist/README.md

 **Welcome to Tasky App -Todolist.**

--Can add and manage your tasks.
+* Can add and manage your tasks.

--Register/Login to personal tasks.
+* Register/Login to personal tasks.

+* Add Picture Profile.

--Can share the tasks with other users.
+* Can share the tasks with other users.

+(With Firebase Database)

 Preview App: